STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar7/sm07_clustering-pca.md

 centering and scaling feature in `prcomp` *the genes must be in columns*.
 But, you could run it on already centered/scaled data where the genes are in rows.
-It turns out that running `svd` on the data matrix where samples are columns is equivalent to `svd` on the data matrix where the samples are rows, *if no centering has been done*.
+It turns out that running `svd` on the data matrix where samples are columns is exactly equivalent to `svd` on the data matrix where the samples are rows, *if no centering has been done*.
 It’s just that now, the meaning of the U and V matrices are swapped:

 ``` r
 svd1 <- svd(t(exprs(geo_obj)))